 I had a hard time with this one, and Brandon helped me with it.
 He said being a PCF means I get to stay home and raise our kids, bottom line.
 He does the job for us.
 It’s not easy by any means, but he does it for us.
 It’s a dream of mine to be a stay-at-home mom because we’ve always just worked.
 That’s how it affects us.

 And I get to learn—the continual learning.
 I want to know, and I want to be involved because we live different lives at some point.
 Because if I don’t know what a coiler is or how a crane works, I feel alone.
-So, if I’m educated with that, I feel less alone.
+So, if I’m educated about that, I feel less alone.
 I know all the guys on the boat, and it’s kind of a family, in a weird way, because they don’t see me very much.
 But I feel very connected to everybody because it’s a trust issue as well.

 I just love learning and hearing the excitement in Brandon’s voice, so anything that I can gain from that is exciting to me because I’m a sponge.